-All important issues that are relevant in today’s globalised landscape will be discussed in the courses, for example, maintaining peace and security, protecting human rights, and promoting sustainable development.
+The programme is built around peace, security, human rights and sustainable development.
 The core programme centres on how the European Union law upholds these principles, and how it relates to and influences other actors like the United States, the BRIC countries, and international organisations such as the United Nations.
-Students will become fully aware of the dynamic interplay between national, European and international law: a process that develops and changes constantly.
+Students will examine the dynamic interplay between national, European and international law: a process that develops and changes constantly.

 Unlike other specialisations in the Master’s programme of European Law, this specialisation aims at training students to become a generalist in the field: a person with intricate and comprehensive knowledge of international and European law who grasps the bigger picture.
 The programme is therefore well-suited to those interested in a profession in academia and research, legal consultancy or diplomacy.

 Graduates from this programme could also find work practising law, counseling and advocacy for different NGOs, international organisations or courts, lobbying organisations, or other charity organisations.

 *This is a specialisation of the Master's of European Law

 To apply for this course, please contact us by e-mail.

 Learn more via the Radboud University contact form.

 Fees and funding

 There are various scholarships available for studying at Radboud University.
 Some of the opportunities are described below.
 A full list, including detailed information, can be found on our scholarships and grants page at our website.

 Open to a select number of excellent international students.
 Instead of the institutional tuition fees, non-EEA students pay the legal tuition fees (€2,209).
 Visa and residence permit costs, liability insurance and health insurance are also covered.